USS Arthur W. Radford

 USS Arthur W. Radford (DD-968) was a Spruance-class destroyer in the United States Navy.
 She was named for Admiral Arthur W. Radford USN (1896–1973), the first naval officer to be Chairman of the Joint Chiefs of Staff.
+She was decommissioned on 18 March 2003 after serving for 26 years, and on 10 August 2011 her hull was scuttled off the coast of Delaware to form part of an artificial reef.